wishhhmaster/CoinTNet/README.md

 ### Warning

-- The keys/secrets in the config are not encrypted, meaning that anyone who has access to your computer could steal these keys.
 - The source code is provided as-is.
 There might be some bugs, so advise you to review the code before using it, especially before making trade orders.